cyberphone/json-canonicalization/REST.signatures.md

 The argument to `@rest.signature` would preferably be a JWS in "detached" mode as described in:<br>
 https://tools.ietf.org/html/rfc7515#appendix-F

-Before signing, the "payload" (all but the `@rest.signature` element), would pass through JCS (https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-04) to make the signature insensitive to whitespace handling and property ordering as well as to *JSON compliant* variances in string and
+Before signing, the JWS "payload" (all but the `@rest.signature` element), would pass through JCS (https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-04) to make the signature insensitive to whitespace handling and property ordering as well as to *JSON compliant* variances in string and